A-Malengue/A-Malengue/README.md

 - 👋 Hi, I’m @A-Malengue
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning more about the world of coding
-- 🌱 I’m currently learning HTML,CSS and PHP
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on web related projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me Instagram as _malengue.

 <!---